AndersDeath/diary2/000-current.md

 # 16 May - Tuesday - Kaş - 229 day of immigration

 This day was quite nice but absolutely confusing.
 I had tons of meeting and I feel I did nothing.
+It's not true but anyway.